abhijithonline/employee/README.md

 Assignment:

 Single page application accepts and saves employee details.
 All employee information is listed.

-Spring boot manages REST services for CRUD operations Application is created using bootstrap design
+Spring boot manages REST services for CRUD operations

+Application is created using bootstrap design

-UI is designed to be responsive and tablet friendly Employee information can be modifed / deleted using  'Update' and 'Remove' options in the data table Employee information can be view in table and card layout Employee information can be downloaded to excel or CSV Employee information can uploaded using Import Excel
+UI is designed to be responsive and tablet friendly

+Employee information can be modifed / deleted using  'Update' and 'Remove' options in the data table

+Employee information can be view in table and card layout

+Employee information can be downloaded to excel or CSV (Uses ng-table-excel-export)

+Employee information can uploaded using Import Excel (Uses js-xlsx)